rodrigomcd2/API/README.md

-A API não está no ar
+A API não está no ar, é apenas um exemplo